 If you’re still on the fence about creating your first newsletter, consider the following reasons you may have an urgent need for this marketing channel:

-- Sales psychology.
 Statistics suggest that some customers need to hear a company’s claims over three times before they truly resonate.
 An email newsletter accomplishes this bit of sales psychology without you having to deal with each customer individually.

-- The sense of community.
 Signing up for a newsletter instantly makes someone feel more “plugged in” to an online community.
 This is especially true with newsletters that offer exclusive deals and packages.
 People can also refer other people to your newsletter when they make online recommendations.

-- Creating a personal connection.
 Ending up in someone’s inbox gives a company the opportunity to give special offers, personalized messages, and more.
 There’s something about receiving an email that distinguishes one company’s offer from another.

 Of course, you can’t create that personal connection unless your newsletter comes across as authentic.
 It should feel like it was written by you, for them.
 Person-to-person.
 Here’s how to craft your newsletter to ensure it has that kind of resonance every time you hit send.